 Exams: Grading will be based on two midterms (25% each) and a final examination (50%).
 The final exam will be cumulative.
 You must take both midterms.
 All exams are closed book, and you may not use calculators and cell phones during the exams.
-There will also be one quiz (I will announce its date and what it will cover later) that can you bring you some extra credit points.

 Regrade Requests: I will give back the midterm exams in class.
 You can ask for a regrade before you leave the room with your exam.
-Your whole exam will be regarded, and your score can go up or down.
+Your whole exam will be regraded, and your score can go up or down.
 If you don't think you have enough time to look at your exam after the class, you can pick up your exam from my office during my office hours.